Meet-S0ni/DevOps_360/README.md

 ## Ansible

-1. Copy public ip from terraform /public_ip.txt file and put in inventory.ini file at ansible_host=<EC2_PUBLIC_IP>
+1. Copy public ip from terraform/public_ip.txt file and put in inventory.ini file at ansible_host=<EC2_PUBLIC_IP>

-2. Copy the ssh key from terraform /key.pem to Ansible directory
+2. Copy the ssh key from terraform/key.pem to Ansible directory

 3. Copy docker-app directory into Ansible directory